Heating, Lighting, Ventilation & Shade

 Some rooms (i.e. meeting rooms) have trench heating, control of the heat output is also via TRV’s, which are located on the adjacent wall.

-Please note that the heat control is not instantaneous and takes approximately 15 minutes to react to any adjustments made.
+Please note that the heat control is not instantaneous and takes approximately 30 minutes to react to any adjustments made.
+Furthermore the radiator system is a medium temperature system rather than a high temperature one as typically found in homes, so the radiators will be warm rather than hot to the touch.

 A retractive (sprung) light switch has been installed in each office.
 To turn the lights on, depress the switch once and release (repeat to turn the lights off).